 Note that even when your suite upgrade award is applied, your reservation through the Hyatt website or app might not actually reflect the updated room type — that’s normal, and nothing to be concerned about.
 Generally speaking within a couple of days of the stay you should see the upgraded room reflected in the app.

 What is the expiration policy for suite upgrade awards?

 Hyatt suite upgrade awards are valid for the year in which they’re earned, plus around 14 months.
-In other words, suite upgrade awards earned in January 2022 would be valid through February 2024.
+In other words, suite upgrade awards earned in June 2022 would be valid through the end of February 2024.

 Note that you have to actually stay by the expiration date (with the check-out date being prior to when the suite upgrade award expires), and not just make the booking by then.